 At this point the walking tour usually carries on to the Ponte Vecchio, Florence’s most famous bridge.
 But by now everyone in the group was rather cold and wet and so we decided to head back to our starting point for the drawing part of our tour.

-How to find the best gelato in Florence!
+The best gelato in Florence!

 Clue: don’t go for the shop that has mounds of ice cream on display as this shows the gelato is not fresh.
 The kids followed this rule religiously through the remainder of our Italian adventure!

 The kids, however, were in their element.
 Their results were less Renaissance-inspired and more the products of some very active imaginations but that, for me, was what made this tour so wonderful.
-The kids learnt that Florence was a place of great beauty and the birthplace of some of the world’s most famous art and architecture.
+The children learnt that Florence was a place of great beauty and the birthplace of some of the world’s most famous art and architecture.
 As such, they were inspired to create their own masterpieces.